 Then, some time interval ends of the same duration, 4.5 years, are chosen and labeled according to their distance to the five last bursts of the recurrent nova.
 These last bursts are selected because there is more data of them and there´s no suspicion of having missed a burst between two of them, as \cite{oppenheimer} argues there might have been a missed burst in 1945.

 Concretely, I included 250 linearly spaced points from ten years before and up to seven years after every burst in the list of ends; except for the first of the selected bursts, for which I chose the interval of points from five years before to five years after the burst, to avoid the contamination of the possibly missed burst of 1945.
-Subsequently, to compensate for the relative lack of ends with an imminent burst due to the short advance time of one year, I added to the list of ends 140 ends linearly spaced from a year before and up to every burst.
 That makes a total of 1950 ends, comprised of 2637 'inter', 378 'pre' and 1985 'post'.
 Instead of compensating the poorest class with more examples, I used class weighting to avoid overfitting, including the native sklearn option class$\_$weight='balanced' in the models.